<img alt="" src="https://secure.mean8sigh.com/214587.png" style="display:none;">

 SAP

 SAP is the largest ERP software provider in the world.
-Its end-to-end product powers almost half a million businesses worldwide from Fortune 500 companies to thousands of small and medium-sized businesses.
+Its end-to-end product powers and is the preferred platform of many small and mid-market businesses worldwide, from Fortune 500 companies to thousands of small and mid-sized businesses.

 Oracle